webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Name

 Allows a custom name to be set for the workflow.
-If no name is set, the workflow's name will be set to the _Crawl Start URL_.
-For Page List crawls, the workflow's name will be set to the first URL present in the _Crawl URL(s)_ field, with an added `(+x)` where `x` represents the total number of URLs in the list.
+If no name is set, the workflow's name will be set to the first URL to crawl specified in _Scope_.
+For _Page List_ crawls, the workflow name may show an added `+N` where `N` represents the number of URLs in addition to the first URL to crawl.

 ### Description